Legal Advice for Compensation Insurance Claims & TPD Payouts

 The Civil Liability Act also addresses the liability of public authorities, such as government departments and local councils.
 It outlines the circumstances in which they can be held liable for negligence and the conditions for suing them.

-First, you must prove that the other party owed you a legal duty of care and that they breached this duty by failing to exercise reasonable care.
+1. Prove that the other party owed you a legal duty of care and that they breached this duty by failing to exercise reasonable care.

-Second, you need to show that the duty violation caused your harm or loss.
+2. Show that the duty violation caused your harm or loss.

-Finally, you must be able to show your damages and prove their value.
+4. Show your damages and prove their value.

 Get Started Now- It's Free